 Is there a difference between a crossbow arrow and a compound arrow?

-Experienced archers consider any broadhead that is under 16 inches a bolt.
+Experienced archers consider any projectile that is under 16 inches a bolt.
 More than it’s called an arrow.

 The mass and passionate archers have a notable divide on the use of the terms bolt and arrow, but either term is correct.